CEO Satya Nadella on why he's hitting refresh at Microsoft

 Nadella: It's No. 2 after immigration.
 You know, for me, tax reform I think needs to think through what is it that we want to do in the U.S. so that we can create more of an incentive for people to invest?
 Quite honestly as Microsoft, that's not my No. 1 issue.
 I am investing in the United States.
 I am, you know, we pay taxes here, we pay taxes elsewhere.
 If anything, what my interest would be, some global tax regime that has some equilibrium.
 Because, I think the stability for a multinational company like ours to be able to do business world over where we are paying taxes, we are contributing locally in every country and we're able to invest is what's most important.

-Listen to the full Corner Office podcast interview on Apple Podcasts.
+Subscribe to the Corner Office podcast on Apple Podcasts.